Sø•Edited

 SøEdited Team

-SøBeauty Director: Astrid Kearney
+SøBeauty Director / Article: Astrid Kearney

 SøEditor-in-Chief: Chris Saint Sims